Workout 101: Guys’ Guide to Pilates

 Pilates isn’t just appropriate for guys—it was invented by one, the titular Joseph Pilates.

-Some classes, like national chain studios Solidcore and Club Pilates, are taught on machines (called the Tower and Reformer…they sound badass, right?) while other classes are primarily taught on mats.
+Some classes, like Michelle Obama fave Solidcore, are taught on machines (called the Tower and Reformer…they sound badass, right?), while other classes are primarily taught on mats.

 Some teachers use additional props—balls, weights, and so on.
 Just go with it.
 You’ll focus on core strength, alignment, and proper breathing, not just for class, but for life.